-biosafety committees have been formed throughout India.
+The pressures to enforce biosafety and IPR type regulations may possibly be stronger in future years.
+Since 2005 there have been some changes to strengthen the structure for enforcing biosafety regulations at the state and district level.
+State and district level biosafety committees have been formed throughout India.
 Firms are also starting to apply for plant variety protection.
 In addition, new seed laws require that all new varieties be registered and no longer allows the sale of unregistered but "truthfully labeled" seed.
 To register their varieties, companies will have show the ancestors of their varieties and that the varieties themselves are distinct from other varieties that are already on the market.
 This could cut down on copying of varieties and simply putting another name on them.
-In addition it will put in place another means of tracking varieties protected by the plant variety protection act.
+It will also put in place another means of tracking varieties protected by the plant variety protection act.

-However, the Bt cotton episode illustrates a generic issue with IPRs.
-While governments would like to establish IPRs, 'de jure' and 'de facto', to attract private investment in agricultural R&D, they have little incentive to enforce IPRs if the innovation is successful and promises large social gains with widespread adoption.
+The Bt cotton episode illustrates a generic issue with IPRs.
+While governments would like to establish IPRs, 'de jure' and 'de facto', to attract private investment in agricultural R&D, they have little incentive to enforce them if the innovation is successful and promises large social gains with widespread adoption.
 Indeed, in the case of illegal Bt cotton seeds, which have proven in farmers' fields to be as effective as the legal varieties, it is clearly not optimal to enforce the law and deprive farmers of a well adapted variety in the short run.
-The federal structure of government where it is the task of the Central government to formulate IPR policies and the responsibility of State governments to enforce them makes the time consistency problem of IPRs more acute.
+The federal structure of government where it is the task of the Central government to formulate biosafety and IPR policies and the responsibility of State governments to enforce them makes the time consistency problem of IPR type of protections more acute.
 The illegal Bt seeds phenomenon is not the only instance where a State government has sought to erode the monopoly of legal seeds.
 As mentioned earlier, in the 2006 season, the Andhra Pradesh government imposed price controls on legal Bt cotton seeds citing farmer complaints about their high price.

 The reluctance of state governments to commit to IPR protections, which are not optimal ex-post, will however affect the incentives of biotech firms to develop products.
 The more successful the innovation and more widespread is its adoption, the greater will be the pressure on local governments to compromise the ability of private investors to appropriate gains from them.
-Kremer and Zwane (2004) advocate government buy-out of privately developed agricultural innovations that meet pre-specified criteria (for example, finger millet varieties that are resistance to blast - a fungal disease) where the reward to technology owners is proportional to the adoption of the product.
+Kremer and Zwane (2004) advocate government buy-out of privately developed agricultural innovations that meet pre-specified criteria (for example, finger millet varieties that are resistance to blast - a fungal disease) where the reward to technology innovators is proportional to the adoption of the product.
 In principle, such "pull" programs could resolve the tension in IPRs between ex-ante and ex-post optimality.

-In the case of illegal Bt cotton seeds, a "pull" program would compensate the owners of the technology in relation to the social gains from the diffusion of illegal seeds.
-At the same time, the government could permit the Navbharat Bt cotton seeds and its variants to be evaluated for biosafety.
-Legalization would allow the state to monitor the expression of Bt traits without depriving growers of well adapted hybrids.
-The other social gain would be that the dissemination of the superior illegal seeds would no longer be constrained by the word-of-mouth advertising and the informal social networks of the underground seed economy.
+In the case of illegal Bt cotton seeds, a "pull" program would compensate the technology innovators in relation to the social gains from the diffusion of illegal seeds.
+At the same time, the government could permit the Navbharat Bt cotton seeds and its variants to be officially evaluated by biosafety regulators.
+Legalization would allow the regulator to monitor the expression of Bt trait without depriving growers of well adapted hybrids.
+The other social gain would be that the dissemination of the superior illegal seeds would no longer be limited by the word-of-mouth advertising and the informal social networks of the underground seed economy.